Vinii225/Java/README.md

 ---

+## 📝 Exercise Lists in Portuguese

+This repository includes official **PDF exercise lists** provided during the course (in **Brazilian Portuguese**).
+Each list includes exercise descriptions, and for each one, I provide a Java implementation and explanatory comments — all in Portuguese.

+These PDFs serve as helpful references and documentation of my progress.

+---

 ## 🧠 Goal

 Build a strong foundation in Java, develop real-world applications, and gain confidence in object-oriented programming and software development best practices.